xEtarusx/xplane-gateway-downloader/README.md

 ### Step 5:

-Set your current X-Plane 11 version so the application knows which default airports you currently have.
+Set your current X-Plane version so the application knows which default airports you currently have.

 **Note**: The commands are for the version 11.55 as an example.
-If you have a different version you may change it.
+If you have a different version change 11.55 to your version.

 * Windows:
   * ``.\xplane-gateway-downloader.exe config -v 11.55``